obiba/mica2/README.md

 npm install -g grunt-cli bower
 ```

-If you run mica-server for the first time, run `make npm-install`.
+If you run mica2 server for the first time, run `make npm-install`.

 Make sure you use **Java 8**: